Braided River Workshops & Apprenticeship Programme

 Please email us for an application form.
 You can find more details about applying for workshops on the general information page.
 You are welcome to contact Carolyn if you have questions about access, suitability, bursary places or any worries about attending a residential weekend.

-Update December 2019: we have closed bookings for 2020 Summer Hearth Circle and will be offering/confirming Winter Hearth Circle 2020 places soon.
-Applications are welcome for the second group apprenticeships.
+Update March 2020: we have closed bookings for this year’s Summer Hearth Circle but we have a few spaces remaining for the Winter Hearth Circle and are accepting applications for 2021 workshops.
+Applications are welcome for the third group apprenticeships.
 Please contact us if you would like to be on the reserve list in case of cancellations for fully booked workshops.